Suicide and Suicide Risk

 Meet Noah

-Noah is a 14-year-old male with a history of uncontrolled diabetes mellitus type I, ADHD, and depression who presents to the PCP's office for worsening mood.
+Noah is a 14-year-old male with a history of poorly controlled diabetes mellitus type one, ADHD, and depression who presents to the primary care provider's office for worsening mood.
 He reports high levels of irritability, periods of sadness, and little motivation to leave his room or complete his homework.
 He recently quit drama club and basketball because he did not find these activities enjoyable anymore.
 His mom is a single parent who works two jobs and is worried about Noah being alone at home every day.
-She is concerned that he is very depressed and has noticed that he has not been checking his blood sugars or using his insulin as he should.
+She is concerned that he is very depressed and has noticed that he has not been checking his blood sugar or using his insulin as he should.

 Risk and Protective Factors